 The running average of the current measurement session can also be displayed in milliseconds or frames.
 This average is calculated on the current measuring session and is not stored.

-If the average has been set to show in frames rather than milliseconds, the 'F' next to the A shows this.
+If the average has been set to show in frames rather than milliseconds, and there is a frame rate set, then the average is shown in frames.
+The F next to the A shows this.